-By pushing upward on the lift panel slightly, retract the barrel bolt that supports the end panel when the roof is down.
-Placing one hand on the ceiling support, located above your head, you push the roof upwards, and push outward on the end panel with the other hand until the lift panels are extended vertically, and just past center.
+By pushing upward on the rear lift panel slightly, retract the barrel bolt that supports the end panel when the roof is down.
+Placing one hand on the ceiling support, located above your head, push the roof upwards, and gently push outward on the folding end panel with your other hand until the lift panels are extended vertically, and just past center.
 Be sure to use more pressure pushing up than out so as not to overstress the lift panels.
-Attach the panel strap to the knob on upper lift panel by wrapping around the knob and snapping into place.
-This will insure the lift panels will remain in the extended position during strong winds.
+Attach the panel strap around the knob on upper lift panel by wrapping the strap around the knob and snapping it into place.
+This will ensure the lift panel will remain in the extended position during strong winds.

-Next, position yourself facing forward, at the front end of the camper.
-Place a hand on the ceiling support and push upwards, and outward with the other hand grasping the lift handle bow until the forward lift panels are extended and can be locked into place with the button strap around the handle.
+Next, position yourself facing forward, at the front end of the camper (cabover bed area).
+Place a hand on the ceiling support and push upwards, and outward with the other hand grasping the push bar handle until the forward lift panels are extended and can be locked into place with the button strap wrapped over the end of the handle and snapped in to place.
 Again, be sure to use more pressure pushing up than out, as the lift handle can be bent if overstressed.